-Organizations are not required to financially support The Financial Awareness Foundation in any way.
-They do not pay any marketing or membership fee, or make a contribution in order to participate in this important improving financial awareness and financial literacy movement, campaigns and programs.
-And we distribute high quality materials at 'NO Cost'.
-But as a 501(c)(3) nonprofit financial support and contributions are always welcomed and very much appreciated.
+Organizations and individuals are never required to financially support The Financial Awareness Foundation in any way.
+They do not pay any marketing or membership fee, or make a contribution in order to participate in the important improving financial awareness and financial literacy movement, campaigns and programs.
+And we develop and distribute high quality materials at 'NO Cost'.
+But as a 501(c)(3) nonprofit organization, financial support and contributions are always welcomed and very much appreciated.